 Cameras and Lenses

 Overview.
 I currently use Canon products.
 This does not imply that I think they are better than anything else.
-Photographers whose work I greatly admire use a wide range of brands and if, for example, Philip Bloom thinks the Pentax 645 is the best stills camera out there, who am I to argue?
+Photographers whose work I greatly admire use a wide range of brands and if, for example, Philip Bloom thinks the Pentax 645 is the best stills camera available, who am I to argue?
 Point being, at some time you have to commit to a certain brand, but I would not be too concerned about which one.
 I think that the only real concern today is that of brand viability.
-With the ubiquity of camera phones, sales of DSLRs have plummeted in recent years.
+With the ubiquity of camera phones, sales of mirrorless interchangeable lens cameras have are low compared to historic levels of sales of DSLR cameras.
 This may result in some of the smaller brands to get out of the shrinking market.
 If you have committed to that brand, then future support may be problematic.
 There are many web sites that examine the technical aspects of photography equipment performance.
 However, one should be cautious about the conclusions that are drawn from them.
 My training and occupation is in science, so I tend to be inherently skeptical.
 What I find is that nearly all equipment reviews are either biased to one brand, make objective conclusions from subjective observations, or have evaluation methods and criteria that are not disclosed or justified.
 Even the few review sites that are rigorous fail in one important aspect, sample size.
 An evaluation of one or two copies of a lens, even if perfectly done, is meaningless.
 Actually, meaningless is too generous of a descriptor; deceptive would be more accurate.
 In fairness, even the most well intentioned reviewer does not have access to multiple copies of the same lens to evaluate; this is beyond the practical/financial limits of most individuals.
 However, I am aware of one site that can get around this fatal flaw.
 Roger Cicala at Lensrentals.com has the technical capability, the scientific background and has access to multiple copies of lenses to test.
 I find that his writing is clear, his conclusions are based on the data and he points out where the testing is inadequate or what the tests do not show.
 Overall this testing is rigorous and I find it quite useful.
 So on to my impressions with my current equipment.

 Canon EF 11-24mm f/4 L USM I traded in a 16-35 f4L for this lens and using it from the 16-24mm range was identical.
 From 11-16 is a different story.
 This is by far the most difficult lens for me to get acceptable images from.
 It is by no means the lenses fault, but this focal range on a full frame camera demands perfect composition.
 When I do my part the images are unlike anything else and I am glad I have this lens in my kit.
 It is a heavy lens with a bulbous front element, so it is not something I am going to use as a walk around lens.
 My only real complaint is that using filters is not practical, although Lee has come out with a solution to this that I would be interested in trying.